Large amounts of control

 Can put out a surprising amount of points

 While the deck is brutally effective at countering strategies that rely on going tall, it may struggle against decks that swarm heavily - therefore, it’s rather meta-dependent.
-Lack of proactive plays can make it prone to getting out-tempoed and the focus on scorching effects makes the traditional weather Eredin mirror matchup unfavorable.
-The fact that Villentretenmerth can be destroyed constitutes a visible weakness of the deck.
+Lack of proactive plays can make it prone to getting out-tempoed and the focus on control places the onus on your opponent: they have to play something that you can remove.